 Get into Cybersecurity from Other Roles

-CyberSeek identified five feeder roles that often serve as stepping stones into a cybersecurity career because of the similarities in skill requirements and significant skill overlap with multiple core cybersecurity roles.
+CyberSeek identified five feeder roles that often serve as stepping stones into an IT security career because of the similarities in skill requirements and significant skill overlap with multiple core cybersecurity roles.
 Click below to learn more about what those career paths look like:

 Now that you know more about what education, certifications and skills are recommended for these particular cybersecurity job titles, you can plan your career journey accordingly.
 CyberSeek data is constantly updated, so come back often to find new skills or certifications you can add to your repertoire to make yourself a more attractive job candidate.
-If you are currently in an entry-level role and looking to get ahead, hone in on the items needed for that dream job, and you will be better prepared to join one of the hottest sectors of IT.
+If you are currently in an entry-level role and looking to get ahead, hone in on the items needed for that dream job, and you’ll be on your way to cybersecurity expert status.

 Check out the CompTIA Cybersecurity Career Pathway to see how CompTIA certifications can help you get into cybersecurity and advance your cybersecurity career.